 While speaking with LIVEKINDLY, Goodall sits in front of tall shelves full of books, postcards, and photographs.
 She holds up one particular picture of her childhood dog, Rusty, to the webcam.

 “One last thing,” she says.
 “Here’s my teacher.”
 Describing his intelligence and sensitivity, Goodall explains that his friendship is what first shaped her perception of animals as a young person.
 “He told me the professors were wrong, and I needed that reassurance,” she continues.

 Along with what she learned from Rusty, Goodall also highlights her mother’s unwavering support in enabling her to pursue the career she did — thereby challenging the dominant opinions on animal behavior, completing her Ph.D., and continuing her study of chimps for over 60 years.

 “When everybody else laughed at my idea of going to Africa she just said: ‘well if you really want this you’re going to have to work awfully hard.
 Take advantage of every opportunity, and if you don’t give up maybe you’ll find a way.’
 Which is what I have said to children all around the world,” says Goodall.

 “So many young people have written to me or said to me ‘I want to thank you because you taught me that because you did it, I could do it too.’
 Which is fantastic,” says Goodall.
 “I wish Mum was around to hear the result of her work.”

-On July 14, World Chimpanzee Day, the Jane Goodall Institute celebrates the 60th anniversary of the day that Goodall first arrived in what is now Gombe Stream National Park.
+On July 14, 2020, World Chimpanzee Day, the Jane Goodall Institute celebrated the 60th anniversary of Goodall’s first arrival in what is now Gombe Stream National Park.